gs-gs/parks-bce-integration-bookable-things/api_reservations.rst

 status to "confirmed" is available only to delivery org.

-Both endpoints save payloads to ``Reservation.extra_data`` field of the reservation related; you can update that field directly using the reservation update endpoint itself.
+Both endpoints save payloads to ``Reservation.extra_data`` field of the reservation related; you can update that field directly using the reservation update endpoint itself (send only new data if using this, because extra_data dict is merged, not replaced)

 The data is not validated against the schema yet, but it may be introduced in the future.
 Empty schema is fine.